Software Developer 1

 - Assess user needs and requirements.

-- Maintain and update existing programs.
+- Maintain and update existing websites.

 - Troubleshoot and solve technical problems.

-- Design and implement user and operations training programs.
+- Design and implement user documentation systems.

 - Document changes in software for end users.